 When I was nine years old, my younger sister got leukemia.
 I remember the day I learned of her diagnosis–my nine-year-old self on the phone with my mother, trying not to let her hear how freaked out I was because she was close to tears and I could feel how hard she was working at trying to stay strong.
 And later that morning, me, face-down on my grandmother’s bed, sobbing my broken heart out into her pillow as my world fell to pieces.But in between the phone call and the tears, I walked around my grandparents’ house with that spot in my solar plexus locked up so tight I could barely breathe.
 It took about three hours before I cracked and finally let the tears flow.
 Then I wasn’t sure whether I would ever be able to stop crying.

 I don’t remember how long I lay on the bed.
 But when the tears began to slow down, I remember deciding that was enough.
 I wasn’t going to add to my family’s distress by letting them see how upset I was.
 Ever again.
-From that moment onwards, I rarely cried at all.
+From that moment on, I rarely cried at all.
 When I did, it was brief and in private.
 I tried very hard never to cry in front of my family and I learned how to stuff emotions into my body so they wouldn’t leak out.
 Over time and with practice, I got better and better at it, until eventually, I could rarely feel much at all–because before the emotion could be felt, I’d transmuted it into physical contraction.

 I’d always wanted to have magical powers, but that kind of emotional alchemy wasn’t what I’d had in mind.
 Nonetheless, it was a form of magic, a powerful protection spell that kept me separate from my emotions and (eventually) from my body.